Lectures on Holomorphic Curves in Symplectic and Contact Geometry: Almost complex manifolds and -holomorphic curves

 Note that due to the above exercise, a complex structure~$J$ on a $2n$-dimensional vector space~$V$ induces a natural \emph{orientation} on~$V$, namely by defining any basis of the form $(v_1,J v_1,\ldots,v_n, J v_n)$ to be positively oriented.
-This is equivalent to the statement that every complex finite dimensional vector space has a natural orientation as a \emph{real} vector space.
+This is equivalent to the statement that every finite-dimensional complex vector space has a natural orientation as a \emph{real} vector space.

-The above notions can easily be generalized from spaces to bundles: if~$M$ is a topological space and $E \to M$ is a real vector bundle of even rank, then a \defin{complex structure} on $E \to M$ is a smooth family of complex structures on the fibers of~$E$, i.e.~a section $J \in \Gamma(\End(E))$ of the bundle $\End(E)$ of fiber-preserving linear maps $E \to E$, such that $J^2 = -\1$.
-If $E \to M$ is a smooth vector bundle, then we will usually assume that~$J$ is also either smooth or of some specific differentiability class.
+The above notions can easily be generalized from spaces to bundles: if~$M$ is a topological space and $E \to M$ is a real vector bundle of even rank, then a \defin{complex structure} on $E \to M$ is a continuous family of complex structures on the fibers of~$E$, i.e.~a section $J \in \Gamma(\End(E))$ of the bundle $\End(E)$ of fiber-preserving linear maps $E \to E$, such that $J^2 = -\1$.
+If $E \to M$ is a smooth vector bundle, then we will always assume that~$J$ is \emph{smooth} unless some other differentiability class is specifically indicated.
 A complex structure gives $E \to M$ the structure of a complex vector bundle, due to the following variation on Exercise~\ref{EX:Jstandard} above.

-\begin{exercise} \ \begin{enumerate} \item Show that whenever $E \to M$ is a real vector bundle of even rank with a complex structure~$J$, every point $p \in M$ lies in a neighborhood on which $E$ admits a trivialization such that~$J$ takes the form of the standard complex structure~$J_0$. \item Show that for any two trivializations having the above property, the transition map relating them is fiberwise complex linear (using the natural identification $\RR^{2n} = \CC^n$). \end{enumerate} \end{exercise}
+\begin{exercise} \ \begin{enumerate} {(\alph{enumi})} \item Show that whenever $E \to M$ is a real vector bundle of even rank with a complex structure~$J$, every point $p \in M$ lies in a neighborhood on which $E$ admits a trivialization such that~$J$ takes the form of the standard complex structure~$\JJ\std$. \item Show that for any two trivializations having the above property, the transition map relating them is fiberwise complex linear (using the natural identification $\RR^{2n} = \CC^n$). \end{enumerate} \end{exercise}

 For this reason, it is often convenient to denote complex vector bundles of rank~$n$ as pairs $(E,J)$, where $E$ is a real bundle of rank~$2n$ and~$J$ is a complex structure on~$E$.
 Note that not every real vector bundle of even rank admits a complex structure: the above discussion shows that such bundles must always be orientable, and this condition is not even generally sufficient except for the case of rank two.